lastunicorn/operation-engine/README.md

 # Operation Engine

-This framework offers a simple approach of instantiating and executing Sub Use Case logic which are, usually, needed to be executed from multiple Use Cases.
+This framework offers a simple approach of instantiating and executing Sub Use Cases which are executed from multiple Use Cases.

 ## I) Usage